RMerl/asuswrt-merlin/release/src/router/dnsmasq/contrib/MacOSX-launchd/launchd-README.txt

 Optionally, edit your dnsmasq configuration file to your liking.

-To start the launchd job, which starts dnsmaq, reboot or use the command: sudo launchctl load /Library/LaunchDaemons/uk.org.thekelleys.dnsmasq.plist
+To start the launchd job, which starts dnsmasq, reboot or use the command: sudo launchctl load /Library/LaunchDaemons/uk.org.thekelleys.dnsmasq.plist

 To stop the launchd job, which stops dnsmasq, use the command: